ApexAI/performance_test/README.md

 # Introduction

+**WARNING: This version does not support ROS 2 Ardent anymore!
+Use the following commit if you are still using ROS 2
+Ardent: ee89af590f432c6bfd972358ce3c7f3f4292a4c2**

 This test allows you to test performance and latency of various communication means like ROS 2, FastRTPS and Connext DDS Micro.